0x09/hfsfuse/README.md

 `command` may be either `stat` or `read`: `stat` prints the record structure, while `read` copies the node's contents to standard out (or lists if node is a directory).
 `node` is either an inode/CNID to lookup, or a full path from the root of the volume being inspected.
 If the command and node are ommitted, hfsdump prints the volume header and exits.
+`/rsrc` may be appended to the path of a read operation to dump the resource fork instead.

 # DMG Mounting
 Disk images can be mounted using [dmg2img](http://vu1tur.eu.org/dmg2img).